 CVE-2026-40283: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in LabRedesCefetRJ WeGIA

-CVE-2026-40283 is a stored Cross-Site Scripting (XSS) vulnerability in the WeGIA web manager for charitable institutions.
-It affects versions prior to 3.
-6. 10 and allows an authenticated user to inject malicious JavaScript code via the "Nome" field on the "Informações Pacientes" page.
-The injected script is stored and executed when patient information is viewed.
-This vulnerability has a CVSS score of 6.
-8, indicating medium severity.
-Version 3.
-6. 10 addresses and fixes this issue.
+WeGIA is a web manager for charitable institutions.
+In versions prior to 3.6.10, a Stored Cross-Site Scripting (XSS) vulnerability allows an authenticated user to inject malicious JavaScript via the "Nome" field in the "Informações Pacientes" page.
+The payload is stored and executed when the patient information is viewed.
+Version 3.6.10 fixes the issue.

 AI Analysis